Knock open your door. Keyless entry is just a knock away! Click the picture of the hand above

 "CODE" button when the desired "contact period" has elapsed.

-Great for secret rooms, cabinets or bookcases.
+Great for secret rooms, safe rooms, escape rooms, cabinets or bookcases.
 Just knock to unlock!

-See our electric strike section - Use Knocklock with electric strikes only!
+See our electric strike section - Use Knocklock with electric strikes and not mag locks! (unless an additional relay is used)

 For cabinets see our electronic cabinet lock which works well with the KnockLock